 - email@example.com is for all inquiries about working with us on licensing, marketing, and other projects.
 Please understand, however, that we get many requests like this, and we can not respond to every one.

 We launched the Fangamer Store in August 2008 with four products (two shirts, a pin set, and a mug).
 Within hours the orders were flooding in, and it quickly became apparent that there was a huge demand for merchandise inspired by the older SNES-era games we grew up with.
-We have worked diligently ever since to create merchandise inspired by (and in honor of) our favorite games.
+We've worked diligently ever since to create merchandise inspired by (and in honor of) our favorite games.

 2009 was a busy year of expansion during which we finished/shipped The MOTHER 3 Handbook, brought on our second full-time employee, and moved from a spare bedroom into an office.

-In 2012 we finally moved out of our hole-in-the-wall office space attached to the side of a radiator shop in favor of a couple of attached office units, each bigger than our old office.
-By the end of the year, we added yet another office unit, making the office over three times bigger than it was at the end of 2011.
-During that time we focused on partnerships with folks like Attract Mode (leading to our joint art show at PAX Prime), Ashley Davis, Kari Fry, SEIBEI, Zac Gorman, and Klei Entertainment.
+In 2012 we finally moved out of our hole-in-the-wall office space attached to the side of a radiator shop in favor of two attached office units, each bigger than our old office.
+By the end of the year, we'd added a third.
+During that time we focused on partnerships with folks like Attract Mode (leading to our joint art show at PAX Prime), Leigh Davis, Kari Fry, SEIBEI, Zac Gorman, and Klei Entertainment.